norskeld/sigma/docs/docs/content/combinators/attempt.md

 ---
 title: 'attempt'
 kind: 'primitive'
-description: "attempt combinator applies parser without consuming any input.
-It doesn't care if parser succeeds or fails, it won't consume any input."
+description: "attempt combinator applies parser and behaves exactly like it on success.
+On failure it pretends that no input was consumed."
 ---

 # attempt <Primitive />